-Nizwa is approximately 1,5 hours away from Muscat, capital of Oman, which is one of the reasons the city is widely visited as a day trip from Muscat.
-However, Nizwa deserves to be explored calmly, staying at least one night in the city to enjoy its charms.
-As I said before, a road trip through Oman is the best option to explore the country.
-So, the best way to get to Nizwa is to rent a car in Muscat and then drive, stopping in the coastal town of Sur and exploring the Wadis along the way.
+Nizwa is approximately 1,5 hours away from Muscat, the capital of Oman, which is one of the reasons the city is mostly visited as a day trip from Muscat.
+However, Nizwa deserves to be explored calmly, so plan on staying at least one night in the city to enjoy its charms.

 Where to stay in Nizwa

 Golden Tulip Nizwa is the most comfortable hotel in town and is a good alternative if you want to stay relatively close to the main places to visit in Nizwa.

 Note: I saw some guests at Alila Jabal Akhdar going on day trips to Nizwa, but I don’t recommend doing so.
 If you are staying in this luxury hotel, try spending a lot of time in it enjoying the gorgeous views of Oman.

 Citizens of almost all nationalities, including the US and European Union, need a visa to enter Oman.
 It can be obtained online with a stay permit of 10 or 30 days, and the cost starts at 5 OMR.

 When applying for an Oman visa, attaching a copy of the passport and a photo is necessary.
 After that, just wait to receive the email with the approval (mine took 24 hours), then print it to present to immigration on arrival.